react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 Type of the drawer.
 It determines how the drawer looks and animates.

-- `front`: Traditional drawer which covers the screen with a overlay behind it.
+- `front`: Traditional drawer which covers the screen with an overlay behind it.
 - `back`: The drawer is revealed behind the screen on swipe.
 - `slide`: Both the screen and the drawer slide on swipe to reveal the drawer.
 - `permanent`: A permanent drawer is shown as a sidebar.
 Useful for having always visible drawer on larger screens.